battleaxedotco/tool-docs/docs/timelord/transfer.md

 - As a single layer of footage
 - As a mullti-layer comp
     - Great for importing a prepped and final PSD.
-Note, this is a one way import and changes made to the PSD
+    - Note, this is a one way import and changes made to the PSD will not update.